How to Use Keystatic with Astro: Complete Guide

 Step-by-step guide to integrating Keystatic with your Astro website.

-Keystatic is a git-based CMS that stores your content directly in your repository as Markdown, MDX, JSON, or YAML files.
+Keystatic is a git-based CMS that stores your content directly in your repository as Markdown, Markdoc, JSON, or YAML files.
 There is no external database, no third-party API, and no monthly bill.
 You get a clean admin UI for editing content, and everything commits straight to your repo.
 For solo developers and small teams that already use Git, this is the most straightforward CMS setup you can get with Astro.

 Prerequisites